hashgraph/hedera-services/platform-sdk/docs/base/configuration/configuration.md

 added.
 If the property `csvOutputFolder` is, for example, only relevant for the metrics module of the platform it should be migrated to a `MetricsConfig` record in the metrics module.
 By doing so the name of the property might change to `metrics.csvOutputFolder`.
 Since such change will affect all installations of the platform we introduced the support for aliases.
-In the `com.swirlds.platform.Browser` class a mapping can be registered.
+In the `com.swirlds.platform.browser.Browser` class a mapping can be registered.
 For the given example we can create the mapping `metrics.csvOutputFolder<->csvOutputFolder`.
 By doing so the property names in the config files do not need to